Youth mobility visa

 2. A valid passport with a minimum validity of one year prior to entry into Spain.

-4. A return ticket or sufficient funds to purchase it
+3. A return ticket or proof of sufficient funds to purchase it

-9. motivation letter explaining the reasons why you want to obtain the visa.
+7. motivation letter explaining the reasons why you want to obtain the visa.
+In that leter, you have to indicate which category you are applying for.

-11. Proof of residence in the consular district.
+10. Proof of residence in the consular district.
 The applicant must provide proof of their legal residence in the consular district or that they are attending classes, in person, in the consular district.
-(Accepted documents, * dirver´s licence, * school, college, or university report card or transcript, * residential lease (rental agreement lease), mortgage statement, or Agreement of Purchase and Sale, * vehicle ownership or insurance document, * recent utility bill (telephone, cable, hydro/power, gas, or water)
+(Accepted documents, * driver's licence, * school, college, or university report card or transcript, * residential lease (rental agreement lease), mortgage statement, or Agreement of Purchase and Sale, * vehicle ownership or insurance document, * recent utility bill (telephone, cable, hydro/power, gas, or water)

-IF THE STAY IS OVER SIX MONHS, SUBMIT ORIGINAL AND COPY OF:
+IF THE STAY IS OVER SIX MONTHS, SUBMIT ORIGINAL AND COPY OF:

 Furthermore, as the case may be: